A Survey on Unlearnable Data: Conclusion

 Overall, the evolving landscape of ULD offers powerful tools for mitigating unauthorized model training and safeguarding data integrity.
 As machine learning continues to integrate into critical applications across various domains, further advancements in ULD will be essential for building secure and resilient AI systems.
 We hope this survey serves as a valuable resource and roadmap for researchers and practitioners striving to advance the state-of-the-art in unlearnable data generation.

-\begin{IEEEbiography}[{ }]{Jiahao Li} received the B.S. degree in computational mathematics from the Shandong University in 2020, and is pursuing the Ph.D. degree in computer science from the Institute of Computing Technology, Chinese Academy of Sciences.
-His current research focuses on machine learning, anomaly detection, unlearnability, shortcut learning, memory network, information bottleneck, and ubiquitous computing. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jiahao Li} received the B.S. degree in computational mathematics from Shandong University in 2020 and the Ph.D. degree in computer science from the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS) in 2025.
+He is currently an assistant professor at the ICT, CAS.
+His current research focuses on AI safety, unlearnability, shortcut learning, anomaly detection, memory mechanism and quantum machine learning. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Yiqiang Chen} received the B.S. and M.S. degrees in computer science from Xiangtan University, Xiangtan, China, in 1996 and 1999, respectively, and the Ph.D. degree in computer science from the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China, in 2003.
-In 2004, he was a Visiting Scholar Researcher with the Department of Computer Science, Hong Kong University of Science and Technology (HKUST), Hong Kong.
-He is currently a professor and the director of the Research Center for Ubiquitous Computing Systems at the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
+\begin{IEEEbiography} [{ }]{Yiqiang Chen} received the B.S. and M.S. degrees in computer science from Xiangtan University, Xiangtan, China, in 1996 and 1999, respectively, and the Ph.D. degree in computer science from the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS), Beijing, China, in 2003.
+In 2004, he was a visiting scholar researcher with the Department of Computer Science, Hong Kong University of Science and Technology, Hong Kong.
+He is currently a professor and the director of the Research Center for Ubiquitous Computing Systems at the ICT, CAS.
 His research interests include artificial intelligence, pervasive computing, and human-computer interaction. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Yunbing Xing} received the B.S. and M.S. degrees in computer science from Northwestern Polytechnical University, Xi'an, China.
 He is a senior engineer at the Institute of Computing Technology, Chinese Academy of Sciences.
 His research interests include graphics rendering, video coding, and perceptual computing. \end{IEEEbiography}